 THE BOTTOM LINE

-Brighthouse is number 4 on Policygenius' list of the best life insurance companies, based on cost, financial confidence, third-party customer ratings, life insurance policy options, and ease of application.
+Brighthouse Financial sits on Policygenius' list of the best life insurance companies, based on cost, financial confidence, third-party customer ratings, life insurance policy options, and ease of application.

 BRIGHTHOUSE FINANCIAL COMPANY SPOTLIGHT